Jofou/johaniefournier.com/content/blog/2025_cdq_ML/index.md

 ## Conclusion

 In this analysis, we trained an XGBoost model to predict precipitation patterns in Centre-du-Québec using historical climate data.
-The model performed well, capturing complex climate patterns and providing accurate predictions for future emissions.
+The model performed well, but can't really capture complex climate patterns.
 By evaluating the model's performance using cross-validation and regression metrics, we identified the most effective approach for precipitation prediction in this region.

 <!-- AWeber Web Form Generator 3.0.1 -->
 <style type="text/css">